zenger7/lesson-w01-d04-js-loops/exercise/directions.md

 Check the results of assignGrade function from the conditionals exercise for every value from 60 to 100 - so your log should show "For 89, you got a B. For 90, you got an A.", etc.

-## Golf

-Using the condition you made before in the conditionals exercise, log out the nickname of every score from 1 to 8 on a par 5 hole

-Bonus: Use a nested for loop to run the same piece of code, but with par changing from 3 to 5

 ## The Rest